Ongomobile/Lets_Share_Code/README.md

 Since this is all about contributing to open source.
 What you need to do to contribute is to fork the repository then start your own branch on your local machine.
 Then when you want to contribute something to the repository put in a pull request.
 The administrators will review and merge your pull request into the master branch.
 Just try to keep things on topic and consistent.

+Note the React_Styled_Components/Contributed_Components
-Note the Contributed_Components folder is where to put components you made or refactored yourself.
+folder is where to put your styled components you made or refactored yourself.
+If you used someones elses for inspiration please give credit in the comments

 [Back To The Top](#Lets_Share_Code)